At a glance

 Transition services can be included as early as age 14 and must be included by the time a student turns 16.
 Whether your teen wants to attend college or vocational school or go to work right after finishing high school, the transition plan can pave the way.
 It will specify what courses and other educational experiences he’ll need while in high school so he can pursue his goals after graduation.

-The transition plan also addresses the functional skills he’ll need to live independently: managing money and paying bills, using public transportation, staying healthy, and balancing work, study and leisure time.
+The transition plan also addresses the he’ll need to live independently: managing money and paying bills, using public transportation, staying healthy, and balancing work, study and leisure time.

 “Make the most of the resources and opportunities available to your child now.”